Qntrl Online Heklp | Web Services in Qntrl | Secure Outbound API Calls with Certificates in Qntrl | Enable SSL & Mutual Authentication

 • PFX / PKCS#12 File

-• Trust Store: Used in cases where both client and server must trust each other’s certificates.
+• Trust Store: Used when both client and server need to establish trust (commonly for self-signed certificates).

 1. Certificate Format : Choose one of the following: